Lisa Baldelli-Hunt: Sexual Offender Registration And Community Notification Act

-In 2011, Lisa Baldelli-Hunt proposed a law that would allow local police to place signs on public sidewalks or streets in front of the homes of people in the sex offender registry.
-The bill, which was co-sponsored by all the reps from Woonsocket, did not make it out of the Judiciary Committee.
-Baldelli-Hunt told GoLocalProv regarding people in the sex offender registry, “I’m not interested in their rights or protecting them.
-I have no concern for them because they are the worst of the worst.”
-Baldelli-Hunt proposed the law hoping it would goad registered people into moving into communities in other states.
-“It’s not our responsibility to be concerned with how other states handle their sex offenders,” Baldelli-Hunt said.
+In 2011, Baldelli-Hunt proposed a law that would allow local police to place signs at the homes of people in the sex offender registry.
+The bill failed to get out of the committee stage.
+Baldelli-Hunt told GoLocalProv regarding people in the sex offender registry, "I’m not interested in their rights or protecting them.
+I have no concern for them because they are the worst of the worst."
+Baldelli-Hunt proposed the law hoping it would goad registered people into moving out of the state.
+"It’s not our responsibility to be concerned with how other states handle their sex offenders," Baldelli-Hunt said.